A cup does not reveal its contents while it is sitting quietly on the table.

 It reveals whether our kindness

-The person our habits have quietly been shaping all along.
+The person our daily habits have quietly been shaping all along.